 In some severe overbite cases, people may not chew or take a bite on food properly.

-This can cause pain and discomfort of teeth and jaw.
+This can cause pain and discomfort to the teeth and the jaw.

 Limited mouth opening or difficulty closing mouth